The popular Learn & Play sessions on Wednesday afternoons are all set to resume on 4 September at the usual time of 2pm.

-As of March 2018 the club had 111 members.
+As of August 2019 the club had 120 members.

 OLD NEWS ITEMS CAN BE READ BY CLICKING ON NEWS ARCHIVE

-To see the scores, click on the Latest Result tab above or scroll down this column to Results and click on the relevant date.
+To see all the scores, click on the Latest Result tab above or scroll down this column to Results and click on the relevant date.

 Bridget & Paul won by the proverbial street from Dave & Den with Richard & Paddy in third place.